nathancarter/how2data/database/static/contributing.md

     accept your submission.)
  6. Click "Commit changes."

+## If you've come to this page because you want to add a new topic...

+Excellent!
+The [current list of topics](../topics) focuses on courses at Bentley University, where this website began.
+But we'd love to support your institution as well!
+Since the first few courses in statistics and data science include much of the same material across institutions, the website probably already contains most of the [tasks](../tasks) (and their solutions!) that you need.
+Feel free to reach out directly [to the site maintainer by email](mailto:ncarter@bentley.edu) and he can easily help you add a new topic to the site just through an email conversation.

-## If you've come to this page because you want to create new content...
+## If you've come to this page because you want to create new tasks or solutions...

 Excellent!
 [The wiki on our GitHub page](https://github.com/nathancarter/how2data/wiki) will tell you everything you need to know about getting started as a How to Data